jonnonz1/nz-statute-book/acts/public/1996/hazardous-substances-and-new-organisms-act-1996.md

     (ii) that any application lodged under section 130 has been complied with—

 ### 134 Appeals to Court of Appeal
-Section 144 of the Summary Proceedings Act 1957 applies in respect of a decision of the High Court under section 126 as if the decision has been made under section 107 of the Summary Proceedings Act 1957.
+Subpart 8 of Part 6 of the Criminal Procedure Act 2011 applies as far as applicable with the necessary modifications to a decision of the High Court under section 126 as if the decision were made under section 304 of that Act.

 ## Part 9 — Emergencies